vardarasoftware/movie_review_app/docs/schema.md

 This document describes the initial database schema for our Movie Rating web application.
 The goal is to keep things simple but scalable, similar to IMDB in concept, while supporting both admin and normal users.

-## Users
+## Admin

-We will have two types of users: admins and normal users.
-Admins will manage movies and categories, while normal users will be able to rate and comment on movies.
+Admins will manage movies and categories.

 **Fields**